nicolaViola/slotmachine/README.md

 $ cd slotmachine
 $ mvn spring-boot:run
 ```

-then access the Document/test Swagger application through ``` http://localhost:8080/swagger-ui.html ```
+then access the Testing and documentation  Swagger application through ```http://localhost:8080/swagger-ui.html ```

 ### Testing and documentation
 The Rest service is documented by Swagger (http://swagger.io/) so you can also test it.
-You can try it following this url: http://localhost:8080/swagger-ui.html
+You can try it following this url: ```http://localhost:8080/swagger-ui.html ```
 You will have an endpoints list.
 A lot of those come from Spring Boot Actuator but the "machine-controller : Machine Controller" endpoint will make you able to test the game.
 Every methods match with the operation of the game.